• Skip to primary navigation

 • Canning Whole Tomatoes

-The flavors in this Chipotle Tomato Salsa made with smokey Adobo Chipotles will blow you away.
+The flavors in this Smokey Salsa made with Adobo Chipotle Peppers will blow you away.
 A delicious way to use up your summer veggies, with plenty of salsa to share with others.
 Follow the recipe with easy step by step video instructions.
 You'll never want to buy store-bought salsa again.
 Bon Appetit! Приятного аппетита!

 salsa in a glass bowl beside cilantro

-Chipotle Salsa is perfect for canning, game day or family dinner night.
+Smokey Salsa with Chipotle Peppers is perfect for canning to enjoy year round.
+Perfect for Game Day, a snack or with family dinner night.
 An easy appetizer with a bowl of Tortilla Chips, or over Quesadillas or Tacos!
-Follow along with video instructions.
+Follow along with video instructions and recipe tips.

 Print Recipe Pin Recipe Rate Recipe